Salman-Anjum/namaste-react/README.md

 -- React Virtaul DOM is basically a normal JS Object which we get upon creating a React Element.
 -- Diff Algortihm bascially finds out the difference between two virtual DOMs, the update virtual DOM and the previous virtual DOM.
--- In React 16, a new Algorithm to update the DOM came out.
+-- In React 16, a new Algorithm to update the DOM was introduced.
 That Algorithm is known as Reconciliation.
 -- Whenever something changes on the UI, this is known as Reconciliation.
--- React Fiber is the new way of finding the diff and updating the DOM -- Whenever there is any change in the state varibale, React will find out the difference between two virtual DOMs and it will re-render our component/it will update the DOM.
+-- React Fiber is the new way of finding the diff and updating the DOM.
+-- React Fiber is the new Reconciliation process to efficiently manipulate the DOM.
+-- Whenever there is any change in the state varibale, React will find out the difference between two virtual DOMs and it will re-render our component/it will update the DOM.

 #React is so fast because it does efficient DOM manipulation, thanks to virtual DOM
 #React is so fast because it has Diff Algorithm, which is very efficient

+#React Hooks - useEffect()

+- useEffect() function will take two arguments - the callback function and depedency array
+- The callback function will be called after the React component renders

+NOTE: Whenever state varibale updates, React triggers a Reconciliation cycle (re-renders component)